 Plants need the rain in winter as well as summer.

 If for some reason your soil becomes dry and temperatures drop below freezing, it can kill your plants even if they’re under protection.
-To withstand the cold, plants need sufficient moisture.
+To withstand the cold, winter garden crops need sufficient moisture.
 (Not soggy soil, but not totally dry either.)

 As I mentioned in the post on Watering Guidelines “Don’t go by the top of the soil being dry.
 Push your finger into the soil.
 If it’s moist 1 1/2 to 2 inches down — don’t water.”